 From 5 p.m. to 10 p.m., the community is welcomed to come by, enjoy a meal out with friends and family, and celebrate the fact that more than $104 million has come into Monterey County communities from film productions since the film commission was created by the Monterey County Board of Supervisors in 1987.
 Diners will receive a complimentary Monterey Movie Map, meet film commission board members, and enter to win door prizes.

 From 7 p.m. to 10 p.m. the band “Andrea’s Fault,” a light jazz group, will perform.
 Also Cibo’s $3 Happy Hour is from 4 p.m. to 7 p.m.

 Each year an average economic boost of $4 million comes to the area due to the commission’s efforts to attract and assist a variety of productions from fashion shoots to commercials and feature films.
 The Emmy Award-winning HBO limited series, “Big Little Lies” filmed for four weeks on Monterey Peninsula last year, leaving an estimated $2.5 million in support of local hotels, restaurants, purchases, location rentals and hiring of crew and 300 extras.

 To reserve, call Cibo at 831-649-8151 and mention the Monterey County Film Commission.
 For more information call 831-646-0910, email firstname.lastname@example.org.

-The Monterey County Film Commission board of directors has elected Kathleen Eckerson to serve a three-year term on the nonprofit organization’s board.
+The Monterey County Film Commission board of directors has elected Daniel Cardenas of Carmel to serve on the board for a three-year term.

-Chelsea Amarillas, a student at California State University, Monterey Bay, was named the winner of a $2,000 scholarship in the 2015 Monterey County Film Commission’s Director Emeritus Richard Tyler Film Student Scholarship & Awards Program.
-She is a Marina resident and a senior in the Cinematic Arts and Technology Department.
+Briana Gonzales, a graduating senior at the Cinematic Arts and Technology program at California State University, Monterey Bay, was named the 2017 winner of a $2,000 scholarship in the Monterey County Film Commission’s Director Emeritus Richard Tyler Film Student Scholarship Award Program.
+She is a Seaside resident, originally from Porterville, CA.